ssang-hub/ChatApp/README.md

 # Getting Started

-This project is a web app for chat app that includes the features: Login/Resgister, add friend, create group, chat realtime.
+This project is a web app for chat app that includes the features: Login/Resgister, add friend, create group, chat realtime, video call.

 ## Prerequisites